gini/gini-switch-sdk-android/_sources/pages/configuration.rst.txt

 Configuration of the SDK
 ========================

-The Gini Tariff SDK offers possibilities to configure it to your needs.
+The Gini Switch SDK offers possibilities to configure it to your needs.

 Mandatory Configurations
 ========================